open-telemetry/semantic-conventions/docs/general/naming.md

   unambiguous.
   - When introducing a name describing a certain property of the object, include the property name.
-For example, use `file.owner.name` instead of `file.owner` and `system.network.packets.dropped` instead of `system.network.dropped`
+For example, use `file.owner.name` instead of `file.owner` and `system.network.packet.dropped` instead of `system.network.dropped`
   - Avoid introducing names and namespaces that would mean different things when used by different conventions or instrumentations.
 For example, use `security_rule` instead of `rule`.